Ademolacode/Microsoft-SOC-Analyst-Portfolio/mini-projects/01-soc-foundation/README.md

 - Optimised baseline queries using time filters and aggregation
 - Reduced authentication query runtime from ~18 seconds to under 2 seconds on a 7-day lookback

 This groundwork matters.
-Fast, reliable baseline queries are the foundation that every subsequent investigation depends on.
+Fast, reliable baseline queries are the foundation for every subsequent investigation.

 ---